 It is advisable to register at a GP close to your home.
 This makes it easier for you to visit the practice and for the doctor to visit you (in case your medical problems makes it unable to visit the Practice).
 It is advisable to register with a GP once you know where you will be living.

 Not insured in the Netherlands?

 In case you don’t have a valid insurance card of a dutch insurance company, you have to pay for the consultation directly.
 We accept cash, pin or creditcards.
 The cost of a consultation are fixed and determined by the Dutch Heath Authority.
-For 2019 the following rates are valid:

 Temporary closed for new registration

 Do you live in our Area Rotterdam and need a GP?
 At the moment we are closed for new registrations and we recommend you to contact IHCR.
 They treat your questions and medical situation confidentially and with care.
 Their GP’s and co-workers can speak and understand English well, which makes it easier for you to clearify your situation.
 For more information, see ihcr.nl